dbalakavi/flink-training/README.md

 > **:information_source: Note:** As long as your `...Exercise` class is throwing a `MissingSolutionException`, the provided JUnit test classes will ignore that failure and verify the correctness of the solution implementation instead.

-You can run exercises, solutions, and tests with the `mav test` command.
+You can run exercises, solutions, and tests with the `mvn test` command.

 To run tests: